raspberrypilearning/quick-start-guide/worksheet.md

 ## Check you have the equipment you need

-Before you plug anything into your Raspberry Pi, make sure that you have all the equipment you need.
+Before you plug anything into your Raspberry Pi, make sure that you have all the equipment you have [all the equipment listed here](https://www.raspberrypi.org/learning/quick-start-guide/requirements/).

 ![](images/all-the-things.png)